MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ### Known Folder Move (KFM)

 Known Folder Move (KFM) allows you to automatically backup/redirect your Windows client's Desktops, Documents, and Pictures folders to OneDrive for Business.
+It gives you a transparent way to ensure your local files are never lost.

 ## <a name="L"></a>L
 ## <a name="M"></a>M

 ### Modern SharePoint

 Modern SharePoint refers to the user interface (UI) that has been avaialble in SharePooint Online to larger and larger degrees starting in about 2016.
 Some aspects of the modern UI are also available in SharePoint 2019 (on premises).
 Modern SharePoint does not use many of the underpinnings of classic SharePoint, such as master pages and page layouts.
-It is built using more current Web development tools and practices.
+It is built using more current Web development tools and practices than classic SharePoint.

 ## <a name="N"></a>N
 ## <a name="O"></a>O

 ### On premises

-On premises refers to running servers yourself, whether they are in your physicaly building, a data center where you rent space, or at a hosting comnpany that runs server specifically for you.
+On premises refers to running servers yourself, whether they are in your physical building, a data center where you rent space, or at a hosting comnpany that runs servers specifically for you.

 ## <a name="P"></a>P
 ## <a name="Q"></a>Q